mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Yes.
 That's hae name."

-Shifting away from the door, thi slid it back and pushed the listener onto Melna's ear.
+Shifting away from the door, thi slid it back and pushed the listener onto Melna's ear, much to her confusion, but she graciously took the offer anyway.
 She listened intently as Liffa's haunting voice bid her goodbye from the great void of space through the dense fog of static.
 The words echoed through her mind and sent her into fit of panicked anguish.
 She could hardly breathe between the exhales of anger, guilt, and shame.

 "Mel-na," Linyu whispered under hae breath, as thi moved closer to comfort her.
 Hae hand clutched hers, and they both held on tight, as if a great force was pulling them apart.